Sweets & Dessert

 Recipe Tips & Notes

-• These cookies are also amazing when frosted.
-Skip the sprinkling of sugar and bake as directed.
+• You can also frost these cookies.
+Skip the sprinkling of sugar on top and bake as directed.
 Once cool, top with homemade buttercream frosting.

 Sugar cookies stacked up on each other showing the detail in the tops of the cookies.